 5. Tossing The Ball In The Air

-The server must with an open palm toss the ping pong ball at least 6 inches or about 16 cm in the air prior to serving.
-The open palm prevents serving the ball with a lot of spin and by tossing it the air at this height prevents servers from serving straight out of their hand and catching their opponent off guard.
+The server must, with an open palm, toss the ping pong ball at least 6 inches (or about 16 cm) in the air prior to serving.
+The open palm prevents serving the ball with a lot of spin.
+Tossing it in the air at this height also prevents servers from serving straight out of their hand and catching their opponent off guard.
 After tossing the ball in the air the server must lower their free hand out of the way to ensure the opponent can see the ball to return it.

 6. Let Serves